Anne Klein (fashion designer): Fashion career 1940s and 1950s

-Anne Klein’s schooling and efforts during her teenage years set her up on a promising path career-wise.
+Anne Klein’s schooling and efforts during her teenage years set her up on a promising career path.
 In 1940, Anne Klein began making a name for herself as a designer.
-She first began designing for Maurice Rentner at his business, Maurice Rentner, Inc., which produced ready-to-wear designs for men and women.
+She began by designing for Maurice Rentner at his business, Maurice Rentner, Inc., which produced ready-to-wear designs for men and women.

-In 1944, Anne Klein joined Bonnie Cashin and Claire McCardell to form a female design trio who laid the foundations of American sportswear.
+In 1944, Anne Klein joined Bonnie Cashin and Claire McCardell to later form a female design trio who laid the foundations of the fashion category American sportswear.

-In 1948 she married clothing manufacturer Ben Klein and they launched the Junior Sophisticates label.
-Junior Sophisticates offered elegant styles to younger women with smaller figures.
+In 1948 she married clothing manufacturer Ben Klein.
+Together, they launched the Junior Sophisticates label.
+Junior Sophisticates offered elegant styles to young women with smaller figures.
 Anne Klein was the principal designer at Junior Sophisticates until 1960, when her marriage ended.
-It was during this time of ready-to-wear fashion, "modern" designs for women, and an increase in the number of women in the workplace that Klein was one of the first to introduce and become known for "separates:" individual pieces which work together as a whole as opposed to dresses.
+During this period of ready-to-wear fashion, "modern" designs for women, and an increase in the number of working women, Klein became one of the first to introduce and be known for "separates"--individual pieces which work together as a whole, as opposed to one-piece dresses.

-The line was made for juniors and petite women, as Klein was petite herself.
-At this time, petite clothing lines were practically nonexistent, so smaller women often had to settle for child-like clothes.
-Junior sophisticates began with themes of buttons and bows, as well as frilliness to appeal to their mainly junior demographic, but then slowly transitioned into more sleek and mature designs.
-The more mature designs from this the Junior Sophisticates line could be considered a preview to what the designs in her future company, Anne Klein and Company, would closely resemble.'
+Her line was made for juniors and petite women, as she herself was petite.
+At this time, such clothing lines were very few, so smaller women often had to dress in child-like clothes.
+Junior Sophisticates began with styles of buttons and bows, as well as frills to appeal to their mainly junior demographic, but slowly transitioned into more sleek and mature designs.
+The more mature designs from the Junior Sophisticates line were a preview to what the designs in her future business, Anne Klein and Company, would closely resemble.'

-Part of the inspiration behind Anne Klein’s brand was putting a feminine twist on menswear, like jackets and suits.
-Coco Chanel was the first company to do this, with Anne Klein then being the second.'
+Part of the inspiration behind Anne Klein’s brand was putting a feminine twist on what was stereotypically menswear, such as jackets and suits.
+Coco Chanel was the first company to do so, making Anne Klein the second.'

-About this time she began winning awards in the fashion industry including:
+About this time, she began to win various awards in the fashion industry, including: